code-chronicles-code/leetcode-curriculum/workspaces/post-leetcode-potd-to-discord/README.md

 Like the rest of the [Code Chronicles Leetcode ecosystem](../../), this package is structured as a Node module, using [classic Yarn](https://classic.yarnpkg.com/) as the package manager.

 You can install dependencies by running `yarn`, either in this package's directory, or in the repository root.
 The usual `yarn format`, `yarn lint`, and `yarn typecheck` scripts are available to aid in development and occasionally to annoy.

-See also the repository's general [development guide](../../DEVELOPMENT.md).
+Read more in the repository's general [development guide](../../DEVELOPMENT.md).

+This package supports an additional `package.json` script:

+### `yarn build`

+Builds a distribution version of this package, in a `dist` directory within the package's workspace.